Ghost Towns In Iowa

 Donnan, Iowa

 Donnan was a farm hamlet and was considered the smallest incorporated city.
-This town had only five blocks with 18 or fewer lots on each one, only three north-south and two east-west streets, six houses by 1916, and a few farmhouses.
+By 1916, it had only five blocks with 18 or fewer lots on each one, three north-south and two east-west streets, six houses, and a few farmhouses.

 Donnan, Iowa, is in Fayette County, at the crossroads of the Chicago and Pacific railroads.